-To support small rural hospitals for which Medicare patients make up a significant percentage of inpatient days or discharges, Congress established the Medicaredependent Hospital (MDH) program in 1987, allowing eligible hospitals to receive the sum of their prospective payment system (PPS) payment rate, plus threequarters of the amount by which their cost per discharge exceeds the PPS rate.
+To support small rural hospitals for which Medicare patients make up a significant percentage of inpatient days or discharges, Congress established the Medicare-dependent hospital (MDH) program in 1987, allowing eligible hospitals to receive the sum of their prospective payment system (PPS) payment rate plus three-quarters of the amount by which their cost per discharge exceeds the PPS rate.
 These payments allow MDHs greater financial stability and leave them better able to serve their patients and communities.
-Your legislation would extend this important program for five additional years, helping to provide needed financial stability to rural hospitals.
+Your legislation would extend this important program for six additional years, helping to provide needed financial stability to rural hospitals.

-The Honorable Carol Miller The Honorable Terri Sewell August 26, 2022 Page 2 of 2
+The Honorable Carol Miller The Honorable Terri Sewell March 4, 2025 Page 2 of 2

-In addition, the ARCH Act would extend the enhanced low-volume Medicare adjustment for five years.
-Medicare seeks to pay providers their costs of furnishing services.
-However, certain factors beyond providers' control can affect the costs of furnishing services.
+In addition, the ARCH Act would extend the enhanced low-volume Medicare adjustment for six years.
+Factors beyond providers' control can affect the costs of furnishing services.
 Patient volume is one such factor and is particularly relevant in small and isolated communities where providers frequently cannot achieve the economies of scale possible for their larger counterparts.

 Although a low-volume adjustment existed in the inpatient PPS prior to fiscal year 2011, the Centers for Medicare & Medicaid Services had defined the eligibility criteria so narrowly that only two or three hospitals qualified each year.
 The current, improved low-volume adjustment better accounts for the relationship between cost and volume, helps level the playing field for low-volume providers, and improves access to care in rural areas.
-This legislation would extend the current low-volume adjustment for five additional years, ensuring that these providers can continue to serve their patients and communities.
+Extending the enhanced low-volume adjustment ensures that these providers can continue to serve their patients and communities.